v5 (latest)

 onRequestParse

-This hook is invoked for any incoming GraphQL HTTP request and is invoked Invoked before attempting to parse the GraphQL parameters.
+This hook is invoked for any incoming GraphQL HTTP request and is invoked before attempting to parse the GraphQL parameters.
 Here you can manipulate the request, set a custom request parser or apply security measures such as checking for access tokens etc.

 Example actions in this hook: